slingr-stack/mailchimp-package/README.md

 ## Configuration

-First, you will need to set up an account in MailChimp.
-Then you will be able to configure the package you will need to generate an API key.
+First, you will need to set up an account on MailChimp.
+Then, you will be able to configure the package.
+You will need to generate an API key.
 You can find more information about that [here](http://kb.mailchimp.com/integrations/api-integrations/about-api-keys).

 #### API key